Skip to Content

 What Happens If You Lick Galena?

-Do not lick galena as it is a highly toxic lead mineral.
+Do not lick galena, as it is a highly toxic lead mineral.
 Galena is a lead sulfide mineral.
-It is very soft and brittle, so microscopic particles of galena can be easily separated.
-So please, avoid licking galena, ingesting galena particles, and inhalation of galena dust.
+It is very soft and brittle, so microscopic galena particles can be easily separated.
+So please avoid licking galena, ingesting galena particles, and inhaling galena dust.

 Can I Lick Halite?

 Halite is the mineralogical name of ordinary kitchen salt, so you know the taste of halite for sure.
-For that very reason licking halite is one of the diagnostic features.
-Halite can occur in white, yellow, pink, and even blue colors, but the taste will always be salty.
+For that very reason, licking halite is one of the diagnostic features.
+Halite can occur in white, yellow, pink, and even blue, but the taste will always be salty.

 Can I Lick Gypsum?

-Sometimes gypsum looks very similar to halite.
-They both have similar colors, transparency, luster, streak color, and hardness.
+Sometimes, gypsum looks very similar to halite.
+They have similar colors, transparency, luster, streak color, and hardness.
 Liking can help you to differentiate these two common minerals very quickly.
 Gypsum doesn’t have any taste, but halite has a distinctly salty taste.

 Conclusion

-Licking rocks and minerals in geology is not only about fun but also about the rapid identification of some kind of rocks and minerals.
+Licking rocks and minerals in geology is about fun and the rapid identification of some kind of rocks and minerals.

 There are the most common reasons for leaking rocks and minerals in geology:

-1. To identify halite (common rock salt) and sylvite due to their salty and bitter taste respectively.
+- To identify halite (common rock salt) and sylvite due to their salty and bitter taste, respectively.

-3. To differentiate between siltstone and shale rocks.
-Siltstone will feel gritty against your teeth, shale won’t.
+- To differentiate between siltstone and shale rocks.
+Siltstone will feel gritty against your teeth; shale won’t.

 Geologists know that it is forbidden to lick bright-colored (yellow, orange, red, green, and blue) minerals and metallic luster minerals.

-These minerals can be toxic because of the presence of arsenic, lead, mercury, antimony, thallium, uranium, and copper.
+These minerals can be toxic because of arsenic, lead, mercury, antimony, thallium, uranium, and copper.

-TIP: Another great option how to identify rocks and minerals is using an UV light.
-If you want to know more about rockhounding with UV light check out the article below:
+TIP: Another great option for identifying rocks and minerals is using a UV light.
+If you want to know more about rockhounding with UV light, check out the article below:

 GUIDE: Rockhounding with UV Light & 3 Best UV Lights (2021)